Shahraehash/AutoML/docs/src/processor-guide/multicollinearity.md

 ![Find Correlations](./images/colinearity_screenshot_08.png)

-Note: If less than 50 columns are present in the dataset, a visual representation of the correlation limit (yellow) and those pairs which are within 10% of the threshold (blue) will be displayed to help better explore the correlations in the data at or near the current threshold.
-Once done exploring with the columns for removal selected, the Confirm Features for Removal button can be clicked to advance to the final step.
+Note: If less than 50 columns are present in the dataset, a visual representation of the correlation strength will be displayed to help better explore the correlations.
+Blue shades reflect a positive correlation, while purple shades reflect a negative correlation.
+Once done exploring, with the columns for removal selected, the Confirm Features for Removal button can be clicked to advance to the final step.

 ![Heatmap](./images/colinearity_screenshot_09.png)